onnx/tutorials/tutorials/VisualizingAModel.md

 #### Convert an exported ONNX model to a Graphviz representation

-In this folder you should find a file named `squeezenet.onnx`.
+In the `assets` folder you should find a file named `squeezenet.onnx`.
 This is a serialized SqueezeNet model that was exported to ONNX from Pytorch.
 Go into your ONNX repository and run the following command:

     python onnx/tools/net_drawer.py --input <path to squeezenet.onnx> --output squeezenet.dot --embed_docstring